 Neuropsychiatric disorder encompasses a range of illnesses, from seizures and depression to anxiety, migraines, etc.

-Vitamin B-12 directly impacts our mood, energy levels, and the healthy functioning of the nervous system, as revealed by the statistics on the use of B complex for treating depression.
+Vitamin B-12 directly impacts our mood, energy levels, and the healthy functioning of the nervous system, as revealed by the statistics on the use of the B complex for treating depression.

 However, it’s often needed in minute quantities compared to other B vitamins, as it easily gets stored in the liver for a more extended period.

-6. Vitamins B-2, B-12, and B-1 are present in most energy drinks.
+8. Vitamins B-2, B-12, and B-1 are present in most energy drinks.

 (GM Insights)